r1anl3/NT131-Project/README.md

 ### Objective

-Build an air quality system with IOT technology and deploy on AWS
+Build an air quality system with IoT technology and deploy on AWS

 ### Hardware